-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Millbrook is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Millbrook is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Millbrook who work in office and administrative support (19.01%), management occupations (9.24%), and sales jobs (8.08%).
+Unlike some cities, Millbrook isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Millbrook are a mix of both white- and blue-collar jobs.
+Overall, Millbrook is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Millbrook who work in management occupations (11.65%), office and administrative support (10.18%), and healthcare (8.29%).

 Also of interest is that Millbrook has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Millbrook who are college-educated is somewhat higher than the average US community of 21.84%: 25.11% of adults in Millbrook have at least a bachelor's degree.
+The education level of Millbrook citizens is substantially higher than the typical US community, as 30.05% of adults in Millbrook have at least a bachelor's degree.

-Millbrook is a very ethnically-diverse city.
+Millbrook is an extremely ethnically-diverse city.
 The people who call Millbrook home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Millbrook residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Millbrook include English, German, Scottish, and Italian.
+Important ancestries of people in Millbrook include Irish, German, English, European, and African.

 The most common language spoken in Millbrook is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Spanish and French.